|< When should you use an array, a set, or a tuple in Swift?||Why does Swift have default values for dictionaries? >|

 user["country"] – it’s much more convenient.

-Like sets, dictionaries don’t store our items with a specific order, so they optimize the way they store items for fast retrieval.
+Dictionaries don’t store our items using an index, but instead they optimize the way they store items for fast retrieval.
 So, when we say

 user["country"] it will send back the item at that key (or nil) instantly, even if we have a dictionary with 100,000 items inside.